-Different Types of Web Hosting
+Types of Web Hosting

-- Shared Hosting
+- Shared hosting

-- VPS Hosting
+- VPS hosting

-- Cloud Hosting
+- Cloud hosting

-- WordPress Hosting
+- WordPress hosting

-- Dedicated Server Hosting
+- Dedicated hosting

-- Beginner-friendly (no need for specific technical knowledge)
+- No need for specific technical knowledge

-- Pre-configured server
+- Pre-configured server options

-- User-friendly control panel
+- User-friendly control panel — hPanel

 - Little or no control over server configuration

-With VPS (Virtual Private Server) hosting, you still share a server with other users, however, your web host allocates a separate partition for you on the server.
-This means you get a dedicated server space and a reserved amount of computing power and memory.
-In fact, VPS hosting can be great for medium-sized businesses with rapidly growing websites.
+When you’re using a Virtual Private Server — or VPS for short — you’re still sharing a server with other users.
+However, your web host allocates an entirely separate partition for you on that server.
+This means you get a dedicated server space and a reserved amount of resources and memory.

-- Dedicated server space (without having to pay for a dedicated server)
+- Dedicated server space

 - Traffic surges on other websites have no effect on your performance